s1gdel/s1gdel/README.md

 <h1 align="center">Hi 👋 I'm Subham Sigdel</h1>

 # 💫 About Me:
-I am a second-year computer science student at the University of Texas At Dallas , passionate about coding, machine learning, and building fullstack applications.
+I am a third-year computer science student at the University of Texas At Dallas , passionate about coding, machine learning, and building fullstack applications.

 ## 🚀 What I'm Up To